 FREE ACCESS TO BEST PRACTICE SMART CITY SOLUTIONS

-Explore more than 460 solutions that have been implemented successfully in over 400 cities around the world.
-Subscribe to THE SMART CITY SOLUTIONS DATABASE.
+Explore hundreds of smart city solutions that have been implemented successfully in over 900 cities around the world.
+Become a member of the free SMART CITY SOLUTIONS DATABASE.

 https://smartcity.wien.gv.at/site/en/smart-traffic-lights/, accessed Jan 11, 2018.